-1. Preparing a Safe Environment
+1. Making a Safe Environment

 Factors to Consider for Bedding